rossillingworth/tesb-rt-se/examples/tesb/library-service/README.txt

 To run client/service from eclipse:
 a) Without Service Registry:
-   run eclipse:eclipse
+   mvn eclipse:eclipse
    Use LibraryServer.java LibraryClient.java main() methods to start service and client.
 b) With Service Registry:
-   run eclipse:eclipse -Pservice-sr
+   mvn eclipse:eclipse -Pservice-sr
    Use LibraryServer.java LibraryClient.java main() methods to start service and client.